adel-gu/Meals-API/README.md

 - Clone this repo using this URL (link) or download it as a ZIP format from the green button above under the text Code.

-- Usage: inside the project, folder look for the ìndex.html file and open it using your preferred web browser.

-### Setup

 ### Install
 ```shell
 npm install